Overview

 Access & Use

-The Institutional Archives are closed to the public.
-The archives are accessible to researchers by supervised appointment only.
+The Institutional Archive is closed to the public.
+Archival collections are accessible to researchers by supervised appointment only.
 Researchers must provide valid photographic ID.

 To accommodate remote research, scanning requests of under fifty pages are free of charge; larger requests cost $1 per page.
 Depending on the size and timing of a request, scans may take days or weeks to deliver.
 The archivist reserves the right to decline a scanning request.